Spartan-Velanjeri/Cloud-Based-Neural-Net-Inference/README.md

 -  Ensure Docker and NVIDIA Toolkit (if using GPU) are properly set up before running.
 -  Update file paths and URLs as required.
 -  Port forwarding may be necessary for remote inference.
+-  We are opening both 8500 and 8501 ports for gRPC and HTTPS respectively.
+Use gRPC for faster inference

 ## Credits